 You may report side effects to your national health agency.

-- Take with water, juice, skim milk, coffee, tea, or a light snack.
-Take 1 hour before or 2 hours after meals.
+- Give this drug with water, juice, skim milk, coffee, tea, or a light snack.
+Give 1 hour before or 2 hours after meals.

-- If taking this drug with ritonavir, take with food.
+- If giving this drug with ritonavir, you may give it with food.

-- Do not take didanosine within 1 hour of this drug.
+- Do not give didanosine within 1 hour of this drug.